Depression can present in a variety of different ways but there are five telltale symptoms to look out for.

 You can visit the National Alliance on Mental Illness to find a local support group.
 Groups meet weekly, every other week, and monthly across the country.
 There are also online support groups you can try if those are more comfortable for you.

-Remembering self-care techniques is also important when dealing with depression.
+Remembering depression self-care techniques is also important.
 Not getting enough sleep, exercise, or sunshine can set us up to feel poorly throughout the day.

 Also, it’s important to get some form of exercise daily.
 Exercise releases endorphins, which the body produces to relieve stress and pain.